johnno1962/injectionforxcode/README.md

 prepared to load patch bundles.
 Select text in a class source file and use menu item "Product/Inject Source" to inject any changes you may have made into the app.

+On OS X remember to have your entitlements include "Allow outgoing connections".

 ## JetBrains AppCode IDE Support

 The InjectionPluginAppCode project provides basic support for code injection in the